ostafen/clover/README.md

 However, there are projects where running a separate database server may result overkilled, and, for simple queries, network delay may be the major performance bottleneck.
 For there scenario, **cloverDB** may be a more suitable alternative.

+## Database layout

+CloverDB abstracts the way collections are stored on disk through the **StorageEngine** interface.
+The default implementation stores each collection in a separate text file, with each line corresponding to a different document.
+Each insert, update or delete operation rewrites from scratch the file corresponding to a given collection.
+Thus, the cost of such operations increase as the amount of data grows.
+In return, the absence of dead records in each file speed-ups iteration at query time.
+Also, to allow for fast document retrieval by id, the size and the location of each document in the corresponding file are stored in an in-memory table.

+If you are really concerned about performance, you could write your own implementation.

 ## API usage